Sloomey/DigitalNum_RPi/GPIO_Breadboard.md

 **Jumper Wires will be one underneath the resistor.**

 ### Jumper wire GPIO Locations (in BOARD numbering system):
+You might have to change the code based on the location of your jumper wires.
 * GROUND 1: 6
 * GROUND 2: 9
 * Rest are Power Wires: